Yuss76A/the-discussion-blog/README.md

 - In this section, I will paste the images for the Lighthouse test outcomes.
 These tests were conducted on both desktop and mobile versions of the application, as well as in both light and dark modes.
 The images will provide insights into the performance, accessibility, best practices, and SEO scores of the application, highlighting areas of strength and opportunities for improvement.

+- Note on Accessibility Scores

+While reviewing the accessibility scores for various pages of the Discussion Room project, it is observed that some pages have scores ranging around 85 or 89.
+It’s important to clarify that, although these scores indicate areas for improvement, they do not significantly affect the core functionality of the forum.
+The application remains fully operational and provides users with the essential features required for engagement and interaction.

+Due to time constraints leading up to the submission deadline, these accessibility scores will be left as they are for now.
+However, I am committed to prioritizing improvements in these areas upon future updates.

+Additionally, I want to assure users that if any issues arise regarding accessibility or overall functionality, they will be addressed and resolved as promptly as possible once detected.
+User feedback is invaluable, and I appreciate the community’s understanding as we strive to enhance the user experience continuously.

 #### Home Page

 *Lighthouse Test Desktop Light Mode*<br>